ComputationalThermodynamics/MAGEMinApp.jl/README.md

 > [!CAUTION]
 > Sometimes, installation on Windows systems "hangs".
 The current best workaround is to use Linux for Windows instead.
 This is quite easy to install, and also yield better performances.
 Open a powershell (click on start and type powershell) then enter the following commands:
+>
 > `wsl --update`
+>
 > `wsl --install --distribution Ubuntu-20.04`
+>
 > Following this you may have to restart your computer.
 For more details check here https://learn.microsoft.com/en-us/windows/wsl/install
-> Once WSL is installed simply execute the following command in the linux  to install and set `Julia` path:
+> Once WSL is installed simply execute the following command in the linux terminal to install and set `Julia` path:
+>
 > `curl -fsSL https://install.julialang.org | sh`

 # MAGEMinApp.jl